jaumebonet/RosettaSilentToolbox/sphinx-docs/source/tutorials/new_mutants.rst

 --------------

 We've seen multiple ways to identify and view mutations in :ref:`sequence_analysis`.
-Let's imagine that we have identified a good decoy candidate but we want to try all the putative back.mutations available.
+Let's imagine that we have identified a good decoy candidate but we want to try all the putative back mutations available.
 Basically, we ask if a less mutated decoy will perform as well as the one found.

 For this, we will take the best scored decoy and we will try to :func:`.generate_wt_reversions` on the residues belonging to strand 3 (``SSE03``) and 5 (``SSE05``):